 I agree with the first sentence.
 BUT I have problems with the instructions which follow.
 I make eye contact as it feels natural while I am talking.
 How I make it while I’m listening is determined by how often I make notes while I’m listening.

-Trying to put a percentage on it seems a little ridiculous to me.
+Trying to put a percentage on making eye contact or having to choreograph it, seems a little ridiculous to me.

 6. Practice your handshake